 Although there may be anticipated savings based on a specific tender result, there will inevitably be requirements for additional unforeseen expenditures on other projects funded from the same source(s); as a result, project savings should be left unspent.
 The exception to this practice is related to certain capital road programs where provisional projects can be awarded at the time of procurement to ensure the annual funding allocation for these programs is fully utilized.
 These exceptions, as outlined in the resolutions during deliberations on the 2012 and 2016 Tax Supported Capital Budget, relate to the following annual capital road programs: Urban Paving Program, Surface Treatment Program and Gravel Road Conversion Program.
-As such, on an annual basis, the intent is to complete all the approved projects within these programs and, if there are excess funds available (in excess of

-\$100,000), the surplus would be used to complete the provisional items.
+As such, on an annual basis, the intent is to complete all the approved projects within these programs and, if there are excess funds available (in excess of \$100,000), the surplus would be used to complete the provisional items.
 This provides the ability to accelerate the implementation of these programs.
-The individual project/road segments are processed and managed as one tender award for each program.
 As a result, the total annual funds allocated to these programs are allocated between the individual projects to ensure any shortfalls/savings are utilized to complete the required projects, as well as any provisional projects as the case may be.

 This report also contains projects that include a community funding financing component, most of which fall under the Community Partnership Program Policy 2011-01.
 Under this Policy a project cannot be initiated until funding has been received in full from the community group in order to ensure there is no risk to County resources or funding.
-As of December 31, 2020, there were no projects in violation of this Policy.
+As of December 31, 2021, there were no projects in violation of this Policy.
 Community Development and Partnership Division staff continue to work closely with community groups to ensure all applicable projects are in compliance with the Policy.